7 personal loan mistakes that could cost you money

 You should review the fine print of everything you sign and ask the lender any questions.
 Otherwise, you could violate the terms of your loan or be surprised by the lender processing automatic payments without your knowledge.

 Before they finalize the loan, the lender will send closing documents electronically or hand them to you for review.
 The fine print includes information about interest calculation, acceptable payment methods, due dates and the fee schedule.
-It will also say if the lender charges more for certain types of payments or automatically withdraws payments.
+It will also mention whether the lender charges more for certain types of payments or automatically withdraws payments.

 You must agree to the terms and conditions and sign the documents before the loan proceeds are sent to you.
 Depending on the lender, there may be several pages to review and sign to close the loan.
 But if you sign without reading, you risk incurring unnecessary fees and penalties.